outdreamer/build-a-cure-1/docs/core_functions.md

   - this is the set of core conceptual math operations between concepts

+  - core function + core object -> interaction rule of core attributes that aligns with core function + core object priority
+  - depict core functions on their own direction to indicate a dimension when graphing

   I. combine (expand, add, set)

     1. merge with override/backup/overlap rules